1908 Springfield race riot: Springfield racial dynamics

 In 1908, there were slightly more than 1,000 black men in Springfield's workforce.
 About 50 percent were porters and laborers; only 150 were employed as miners.
-Most of the rest were restricted to lower-class and unskilled jobs (for example, there were no white janitors in the city), but some worked for the city as firemen and policemen.)
-Black people generally lived in the racially segregated neighborhoods of "The Levee" and "The Badlands".
-Realtors used restrictive covenants that prevented black people from purchasing property elsewhere.
+Most of the rest were restricted to lower-class and unskilled jobs (for example, there were no white janitors in the city), but some worked for the city as firemen and policemen.

 Social tensions rose due to the swelling immigrant population, the decrease in job stability, and the movement of a few upper middle class black people into white neighborhoods.
 Resentment among white immigrants ran high against black people.
 Whites resented upward mobility among black people as a threat to a social order in which they should always be superior, and white business owners often exploited this resentment for their own economic benefit.
 For example, some industries used black workers as strikebreakers during labor strikes, pitting black people and immigrants against each other in an effort to prevent unionization.
 Stories of black strikebreakers were carried by numerous newspapers in Illinois.
 The disproportionate coverage of these instances fueled white antagonism against the black workers.
-In 1898, labor violence broke out in what was called the Battle of Virden, resulting in 11 deaths.

 Springfield's immigrants were anxious about competing with the city's black minority, and the city's native whites worried about growing political power among the city's black people.
-Black people had no allies among the whites, and were caught between the suspicions of native-born and immigrants.